KAVINKUMAR1111/Rice-leaf-disease-detection/README.md

 Start the backend server: python backend.py

-Launch the frontend application: O Run the PyQT applicatation python frontend.py
+Launch the frontend application: Run the PyQT applicatation python frontend.py

 # USAGE
 Open the frontend application.
 Capture or upload an image of a rice leaf.
 Click the "Predict" button to initiate disease detection.
 View the predicted class and confidence score for the detected disease.